 Prior to joining BAE Systems I graduated with Ph.D. from the University of Washington Allen School of Computer Science & Engineering.
 There I studied under Yoshi Kohno and Franzi Roesner in the Security & Privacy Research Lab.
 My thesis focused on digital surveillance: measurements of existing surveillance; systems for circumventing surveillance; and exploration of novel methods of surveillance.

 I chose to pursue security research for a few reasons.
-First, I think the problems that the field looks to solve are important, evening pressing, to solve for the safety of everyone touched by modern technology.
+First, I think the problems that the field looks to solve are important, even pressing, to solve for the safety of everyone touched by modern technology.
 Second, I enjoy the breadth of topics security touches on, which gives me an opportunity to constantly learn new subjects, from compilers to machine learning algorithms.
 Finally, I find the adversarial mindset needed for effective security research fascinating to switch to and from compared to the typical problem-solving development mindset.

 Aside from cybersecurity, I also enjoy a variety of eclectic and unrelated activities.